onucsecu2/bullshit/README.md

    ```sh
     $ifconfig
    ```
-  **It's recommended to set a fixed ip address for that machine in the router.There are a setting called "fixed ip address set" somewhere in the router**
+  **It's recommended to set a reserve address for that machine in the router.There are a setting called "Address Reservation" somewhere in the router LAN setup.
+Reserve the machine MAC address to 192.168.1.2 is recommended**
 -  [/etc]() hosts =>  Do commenting to the host 127.0.1.1 server and set up like the given hosts
 -  [/etc]() resolv.conf => Do comment the nameserver
 -  [/etc/bind]() named.conf.options => setup like here